5th September 2023

 9:00 am – 6:00 pm

-Following your game, the local organisation Dementia Friendly Troon and Villages will be running their Relaxed Golf sessions which we would love you to attend and enjoy – details below.
+Following the game, Troon’s local organisation Dementia Friendly Troon and Villages ran their Relaxed Golf sessions.

 About Dementia Friendly Troon and Villages’s Relaxed Golf.